ixiaopan/blog/content/post/linear-regression-01.md

 How to make a prediction?
-Since there are only two variables, let's plot them to see if there is a  relation between `grade` and `hours`.
+Since there are only two variables, let's plot them to see if there is a  relation betwee grade and hours.